 Mental Health Services Drive Jail Expansion

-Farnsworth Group, teamed with HOK, was selected to design the expansion, using a previously completed jail needs study of current and future jail space needs as a guide.
-The project focuses on new jail pods and adds approximately 150 new direct supervision cells, with the space to accommodate one more pod with approximately 50 additional cells in future phases.
+Farnsworth Group, teamed with HOK, was selected to design the expansion, using a previously completed jail needs study.
+The project focuses on new jail pods and adds approximately 150 new direct supervision cells, with space to accommodate an additional pod with 50 additional cells in future phases.

-A significant focus of the project is improving the care provided to inmates who have mental health needs.
-The new cell counts will include separate mental health facilities, as well as the ability to improve classification across the general population, enhance inmate management across genders, and provide the facilities necessary to accommodate best practices related to staff-inmate communication and proactive inmate management.
+A main focus of the project involved improving the care provided to inmates who have mental health needs.
+The new cell counts include separate mental health facilities, and the ability to improve classification across the general population, enhance inmate management across genders, and provide the facilities necessary to accommodate best practices related to staff-inmate communication and proactive inmate management.

 Additional features include:

 - New laundry facilities.

 - Renovated portion of the existing linear jail to expand health and other inmate services.